fpagliughi/mqtt.rust.redis/README.md

+# Rust MQTT Redis Persistence Store
-# mqtt-redis
+# _paho-mqtt-redis_

 A library to use Redis as the persistence store for Paho MQTT Rust clients.

 MQTT is a light-weight, distributed, messaging system particularly tailored for devices that have unreliable network connections.
 Part of the way it achieves a higher quality of service is that clients can use a persistence store to keep messages tha are in-flight until they are confirmed as received by the remote system.
 This way, even if the client application crashes and restarts, the messages can be confirmed or re-sent.

-Typically messages are persisted to disk.
+Typically, when using persistence, messages are saved to disk.
 On some smaller flash-based devices such as Embedded Linux systems, this might not be the most efficient means to store the messages, as continuous writes could wear out the flash chips prematurely.

-A Redis server, running on the client device can serve as a convenient store for messages.
-The Paho library's user-defined persistence mechanism uses key/value access which maps perfectly to any similar API, such as Redis.
+A Redis server, running on the local client device can serve as a convenient store for messages.
+The Paho library's user-defined persistence mechanism uses key/value access which maps perfectly to any similar API such as Redis.
 Using it in this context takes less than 100 lines of code.

 Note that this only applies to a **local** Redis server running on the same host as the MQTT client application.
-It wouldn't make sense to try to persist messages across the network as that would introduce network problems and latency at the persistence level.
+It would not make sense to try to persist messages across the network as that would introduce network problems and latency at the persistence level.
 But a local Redis service has proven to work well in production.

 ## The Paho MQTT Rust Library